 • Scott Rogers, Director, Mindfulness in Law Program, University of Miami Law School

-• Stephen Delisi, Assistant Dean, Hazelden Betty Ford Foundation
+• Stephen Delisi, Medical Director for our Professional Education Solutions, and Assistant Professor – Hazelden Betty Ford Foundation.

 The conference will critically examine the recommendations of the American Bar Association’s National Task Force on Lawyer Well-Being and identify the most promising best practices for both the bench and bar.
 Members of judiciary attending include: